newclarity/wppm/README.md

 wppm
 ====

-WordPress Package Manager - Command line look for managing plugins and themes
+WordPress Package Manager - Command line tool for managing plugins and themes for WordPress